buzzgreyday/sspaghetty/README.md

 ### 1a.
 Digital Ocean Server

 Setup your Digital Ocean project, deploy your server and setup the firewall rules.
+Create an API token with read and write permissions.

 ### 1b.
 Hetzner Server

 Setup your Hetzner project name (or rename) it `Constellation`, deploy your server and setup the firewall rules.
+Create an API token with read and write permissions.

 ### 2. Download and Install
 ```